cxcscmu/deepresearch_benchmarking/README.md

     - [llm_judge] can be any model that supports OpenAI API (currently using gpt-4.1-mini)
     - writes `evaluation_results_citation_gpt-4.1-mini.json` to [deepsearch_model_to_eval] folder.
     - WARNING: this one can be slow and cost a lot of $. don't run unless you really need to.
+    - TODO: on some machins async calls may hang.
+Hence, semaphore is set low, and only processes 250 reports at a time.

 eval_citation_clueweb_async.py : computes citation precision as per TREC-RAG, for systems that use a ClueWeb API for search